 If you would like to pay your bill online, please visit www.xpressbillpay.com and create an online account.
-On Xpress you will have the option to set up recurring automatic payments, make a one time payment, and many other payment options.
-Please note, that if you are currently enrolled in our ACH program that withdraws on the 6th of the month, you will need to call City Hall and cancel that service before setting up automatic monthly payments through Xpress.
-If you dont, you risk being charged by both systems.
+On Xpress you will have the option to set up recurring automatic payments, make a one time payment, and many other payment options, including an opton for paperless billing.
+Please note, that if you are currently enrolled in our ACH program that withdraws on the 20th of the month, you will need to call City Hall and cancel that service before setting up automatic monthly payments through Xpress.
+If you don't, you risk being charged by both systems.

 About Budget Billing: